SakuOrdrTab/week4_exercises/README.md

 And this is the output of the notebook inference and analysis:
 ![result](output.jpg)

+The fixes that were required for the cloned original notebook are commented in the each notebook.

 ## The model

 The model is a summarizer of two peoples chat conversations.